beccasaurus/expectations.dart/README.markdown

 ### How do I create/register new expectation methods?

 Let's say you want to implement `expect().toBeAwesome`.
-First, you need to make a class with the `toBeAwesome` methods on it.
+First, you need to make a class with the `toBeAwesome` method on it.
 The `expect()` method will return an instance of your class, so `toBeAwesome` can be called on it:

 ```actionscript
 class AwesomeExpectations {